 1. Puff Pastry (Any Brand!)

 If you’ve watched “The Great British Baking Show” (or tried it yourself), it shouldn’t come as a surprise that making homemade pastry is hard work.
 And while it might seem somehow noble to put in the time and elbow grease to go the DIY route, even the experts skip that step and buy it pre-made in squares or sheets, instead.
-Sohrob Esmaili, who works as the pastry chef at the San Francisco Proper Hotel, uses store-bought pastry for tarts, galettes, danishes, hand pies, and other fun party desserts.
+Sohrob Esmaili, who works as the pastry chef at the San Francisco Proper Hotel and was the winner of the 2020 “Spring Baking Championship” on The Food Network, uses store-bought pastry for tarts, galettes, danishes, hand pies, and other fun party desserts.
 He also recommends it for more savory recipes like pot pie or cheese twists.

 2. King Arthur Gluten-Free Cookie Mix